Welcome to today's edition of the Rush 24-7 podcast.

 Yet here is Obama sitting down to discuss ridding the world of nuclear weapons with Burkina Faso.

-This is a complete waste of time uh and this is a uh not only a distraction but a delusion that sends the message to the rest of the planet that this is uh as uh the Daily Telegraph in London has become call uh begun calling him President Panty Waste.
+And this is not only a distraction, but a delusion that sends the message to the rest of the planet that this is, as the Daily Telegraph in London has begun calling him, President Pantywaste.

-Mark Stein, Inforush on the EIB network.
+Mark Stein, infra rush on the EIB network.

-Rush will be back tomorrow for open line Friday.
+Rush will be back tomorrow for Open Line Friday.

-Uh this is kind of like Gaddafi speech Thursday.
+This is kind of like Gaddafi speech Thursday.

-Let's go to Tom, who is in dictator choked Manhattan as we speak.
+Let's go to Tom, who is in dictator-choked Manhattan as we speak.

-Tom, uh you're on the Rush Limbaugh Show.
+Tom, you're on the Rush Limbaugh show.

-Are you there?
+Hey, Tom, are you there?

-All I hear is uh heavy breathing.
+All I hear is heavy breathing.

-I get normally I'm on the other end of that kind of call, so it's we'll Tom actually that's uh that's serious heavy breathing, isn't it?
+I get normally I'm on the other end of that kind of call.

 Kevin, you're on the Rush Limbaugh show with Mark Stein.